← Back to Sintra National Palace Tickets

 Does Palácio Nacional de Sintra use timed-entry tickets like Pena?

-At time of writing, Palácio Nacional does not enforce strict 30-minute timed-entry slots in the same way Pena Palace does.
-You buy a ticket for a date and enter when you arrive [VERIFY current 2026 entry policy on parquesdesintra.pt].
+No. Pena Palace requires a strict 30-minute timed-entry slot — Parques de Sintra publishes that requirement explicitly for Pena and turns away late arrivals.
+Palácio Nacional de Sintra does not run that system: you book a ticket for a date and enter during opening hours (09:30 to 18:00 last admission) without being held to a specific 30-minute window.
 Skip-the-line concierge tickets bypass the ticket-office queue at the main entrance — which on peak-season weekends in May to September runs 30 to 45 minutes — and let you walk straight in.
 The lighter crowd-control means flexibility on the day, but it also means peak-time queues can build quickly when several coach groups arrive at once.

 How old is Palácio Nacional de Sintra?